-Why Should Districts Consider Active Shooter Training
+Why Should Districts Consider Active Shooter Training?

 The Problem With Active Shooter Training Programs

 Many of the active shooter training programs on the market are hot-button, controversial issues, and for good reason.
-Institutions across the country have contemplated whether or not they should invest in the training because of the negative experiences and stories from their peers or from the news.
+Institutions across the country have contemplated whether they should invest in the training because of the negative experiences and stories from their peers or from the news.

 While this is generally aimed at schools, this is one of the most controversial parts of active shooter training programs and needs to be highlighted for any institution considering training.
 Many argue that active shooter drills meant to emulate actual attacks can be traumatic for children, especially those who are too young to understand the difference between real and fake.
-Many of these programs have caused outrage across the country when students believed the drills to be real attacks.
+Many of these programs have caused outrage across the country when students believed the drills to be genuine attacks.
 Could you imagine your child in school thinking they were actually under attack?
 This has consequences beyond just scaring children or staff and shows a lack of critical thinking on behalf of the training organization.

 What Effective Training Looks Like

 While many of these companies use fear-mongering methods of training, there are companies, like ONE Training, that take a different and more realistic approach.

 Train The Right People